Mustapha Tabet: Execution

 On September 5, 1993, six months after his trial, at Kenitra Central Prison, Tabet was woken up by the call to Fajr prayer.

-After praying, he was taken by Gendarmes to a car under the pretext that he'll be transferred to another detention center, instead, he was taken to a forest area, tied to a pole, a magistrate approved his execution on the spot and asked Tabet to recite the Shahada, the Islamic testimony of faith, four snipers from the Auxiliary Forces aimed their rifles at Tabet.
-The magistrate was rumored to have asked Tabet for any final words, Tabet replied with "I am condemned for things that everyone else does.
-Except that the people who were sentenced with me have nothing to do with this story!".
+After praying, he was taken by Gendarmes to a car under the pretext that he would be transferred to another detention center, instead, he was taken to a forest area and tied to a pole.
+A magistrate approved his execution on the spot and asked Tabet to recite the Shahada, the Islamic testimony of faith.
+Four snipers from the Auxiliary Forces aimed their rifles at Tabet.

-Snipers shot at Tabet in rapid succession, Tabet was later declared dead.
+A magistrate asked Tabet for any last words, Tabet replied with "I am condemned for things that everyone else does.
+Except that the people who were sentenced with me have nothing to do with this story!"
+Snipers shot at Tabet in rapid succession, and he was later declared dead by a pathologist on scene.
+He was the first person to be executed in Morocco since 1982.

 His family was not allowed to witness the execution.
-Tabet's family received his body 48 hours later in a coffin that was sealed shut, the family refused to get Tabet's body's inspected by independent medical examiners.

-As of 2022, he remains the last person to executed after a death sentence in Morocco.
+Tabet's family received his body 48 hours later in a coffin that was sealed shut, and the family refused to get Tabet's body inspected by independent medical examiners.
+As of 2022, he remains the last person to be executed in Morocco.